 With the main event of our day out of the way before 7am, we toss-up between exploring Casuarina’s volcanic caves, searching for crustaceans hiding in rock pools, clambering over dramatic rock formations … or heading back to bed.
 Exploring wins.
 At least until it does until a couple of rumbly bellies suggest it might be time for us to head back to the Cape Hillsborough Nature Tourist Park Café for some foraging of the human kind.

-So, is this place heaven on earth?
+So, is this place heaven on earth for families?
 Well if you love wildlife, a laugh, can live without Wi-Fi for a couple of days (the park has virtually no mobile phone reception and zero internet) and aren’t concerned by the occasional waft of roo poo, then yeah, I reckon it is.

-Disclosure: The Eats Worlds were guest of Mackay Tourism, but as always, all opinions, roo wrangling, wilderness wandering and seaside antics are our own.
+Disclosure: Our visit to Cape Hillsborough with kids was courtesy of Mackay Tourism, but as always, all opinions, roo wrangling, wilderness wandering and seaside antics are our own.